TCO Regulation

 Rare example of mandated real-time content moderation.
 Sets precedent for rapid response requirements.

-You need: real-time or near-real-time content detection to meet one-hour removal deadline; 24/7 response capability; automated flagging systems (manual review alone cannot meet timeline)
+Requires real-time or near-real-time content detection to meet one-hour removal deadline; 24/7 response capability; automated flagging systems (manual review alone cannot meet timeline).

 APA